gfelot/DEND-Capstone/README.md

 The dataset is too big to be wrangle by pandas only but don't need a big Hadoop cluster either.
 That's why I choose to use spark locally with all the core available on the system.

 ## Future proof scenario
 Even if this dataset is big, it cannot be labelled as Big Data.
-If I had 100x times the Go I would havr to set up a real Spark cluster like with AWS EMR.
+If I had 100x times the Go I would have to set up a real Spark cluster like with AWS EMR.

 Also this data set is a one time file, but in a real case with data that would come every day from report I would setup a daily workflow with AirFlow and split all the logic included in this notebook in several task in a `@daily` DAG.